walfonso-uv/NLPCA-SOM/README.md

 <p align='center'><caption><b> Figure 1.
 Geographic location of the study area and distribution of rainfall stations</b> </caption></p>

 ## Method
 The methodology proposed in this study was developed according to the flowchart presented in <a href='#Method'>Fig. 2</a>.
-The regionalization of monthly rainfall was performed using two nonlinear techniques: NLPCA and SOM.
+The regionalization of monthly rainfall was performed using two non-linear techniques: NLPCA and SOM.
 NLPCA was used to reduce the dimensionality of the dataset, and SOM to identify regions with homogeneous rainfall.
 <p align='center'><img id='Method' src='figures/Methodology.png' style='width:600px'></p>
 <p align='center'><caption><b> Figure 2.
 Flowchart of methodology</b> </caption></p>